jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/structure_function.md

 lowered when progressively knocking out each of these glycans, suggesting they are important for expression.
 (They didn’t do individual knockouts, it seems.)
-Finally, on the righthand side, we look at the effets of mutations i+2 from surface asparagines, to see whether potential glycan knockins (mutations to S or T) have any interesting effects.
+Finally, on the righthand side, we look at the effects of mutations i+2 from surface asparagines, to see whether potential glycan knockins (mutations to S or T) have any interesting effects.

 As expected the two NLGS in the SARS-CoV-2 RBD are important for stability.
-We can see that mutations to the focal asparagine or the N+2 threoniine are uniiversally deleterious with regards to expression, except mutations to S at the NxS/T position are well tolerated.
+We can see that mutations to the focal asparagine or the N+2 threonine are uniiversally deleterious with regards to expression, with the exception of T-\>S mutations which retain the NLGS.
 Overall, the N343 glycan appears more important to RBD stability than the N331 glycan.
 Re-introducing the SARS-CoV-1 NLGS at site 370 has just a mildly deleterious effect on expression.
 None of these three glycan mutants have major impacts on binding, consistent with their distance from the ACE2-interface.

-At other non-glycosylated asparagines, I don’t see many strong effects when introducing NLGS motifs with an i+2 mutation to S/T. Glycosylation of N354, N360, N448, N450, N481, and N487 may have mildly beneficial effects on expression, and glycosylation may be at least \~neutrally or tolerated with only minor detrimental effects with regards to expression at sites 388, 394, 437, 439, 460, and 501.
+At other non-glycosylated asparagines, I don’t see many strong effects when introducing putative NLGS motifs with an i+2 mutation to S/T.
+Glycosylation of N354, N360, N448, N450, N481, and N487 may have mildly
+beneficial effects on expression, and glycosylation may be \~neutral or tolerated with only minor detrimental effects with regards to expression at sites 388, 394, 437, 439, 460, and 501.
 These sites are [visualized on the RBD